lukenewmann1/Covid-Healthcare-Tracking-Website/README.md

 # Covid-Healthcare-php/MySQL Web Application
 Author: Luke Newman | Last Updated: March.30, 2022

 This website was built using HTML, CSS, php and MySQL (database).
-The relational database contains data on vaccines, vaccine clincs, healthcare workers and patients.
+The relational database contains data on vaccines, vaccine clinics, healthcare workers and patients.
 The web application has the following features,

    --> Records a patient vaccination into the database.
 If the patient doesn't exist in the database, it will prompt the user to add them first